GSA-TTS/FAC-transition-site/src/resources/instructions/user-access.md

 Keep in mind that you may only have one Auditee Certifying Official and Auditor Certifying Official per single audit submission.
 These may not be the same individuals.

 The instructions below walk you through making changes to user roles.
+Once you have completed these steps, **users must log out and log back in to their account for the changes to take effect**.

 <ol>
 {% for item in collections.access %}